glennsvel90/Navy_Weather_Data_Analyzer/README.md

 ## Limitations

 The are some varying data for the same dates.
+When errors did occur for the downloading of certain dates, a warning message is shown with the specific dates that had problems being downloaded.
+These dates let the user know dates that was not incorporated in the databased and thus, not included in the final result.